sjohann81/ucx-os/README.md

 ##### ucx_task_add()

 - *Parameters: void \*task, uint16_t guard_size.
 Returns: int32_t (0, success or -1, fail).* Adds an application task to the system with a TASK_STOPPED state. *\*task* is a pointer to a task function and *guard_size* is a stack reservation amount for recursion and dynamic allocation during task execution. *guard_size* does not include the amount of memory used for local storage allocation (which is automatically allocated in the stack).
+This function is called during system initialization inside *app_main* and should not be called inside a task.

 ##### ucx_task_init()

 - *Parameters: none.
 Returns: nothing.* Initializes a task for execution, putting it in the TASK_READY or TASK_RUNNING state.
-This function is called once inside a task, after local storage declaration and before the main task loop.
+This function is called once inside a task, after local storage declaration and before the main task loop and should not be called outside the scope of a task.

 ##### ucx_task_yield()

 - *Parameters: none.
 Returns: nothing.* Yields que processor voluntarily (non-preemptive task reschedule), changing its state to TASK_READY.
-A task invoking this function gives up execution and calls the scheduler, as it is put at the end of the tasks circular queue (round-robin) and rescheduled to run again in the future.
+A task invoking this function gives up execution and calls the scheduler.
+As a consequence, it is rescheduled to run again in the future.

 ##### ucx_task_delay()